snarfed/granary/README.md

 Granary is a library and REST API that fetches and converts between a wide variety of data sources and formats:

-* Facebook, Flickr, GitHub, Instagram, and Twitter native APIs
+* Facebook, Flickr, GitHub, Instagram, Mastodon, and Twitter native APIs
 * Instagram scraped HTML
 * [ActivityStreams](http://activitystrea.ms/) 1.0 and 2.0 (JSON)
 * HTML and JSON with [microformats2](http://microformats.org/wiki/microformats2)